KQM-git/TCL/docs/combat-mechanics/spiral-domains/cards.md

 ## Notes

 * If a player presses retry and reselects the Max HP +25% card, they will be missing some HP - [Chameleon\#9008](../../evidence/combat-mechanics/spiral-domains/cards.md#hp-loss-on-retry)
+* The +20% DMG buff provided by the "Character DMG within 8s of sprint +20%" Abyss card does not snapshot - [Aeondrew#5220](../../evidence/combat-mechanics/spiral-domains/cards.md#character-dmg-within-8s-of-sprint-20-abyss-card-buff-does-not-snapshot)

 ## Evidence Vault